Welcome to CivilGEO Knowledge Base

 From the Terrain stamping operation dropdown combo box, select the type of stamping operation.
 The following options are available:

 From the Terrain surface dropdown combo box, select the source terrain file.
 The dropdown combo box will list all the elevation layers that are currently added to the project.
-The elevation layer which is used in extracting cross sections and 2D model elevation data is selected by default.
+The elevation layer which is used to extract cross sections and 2D model elevation data is selected by default.

 The Fill void space below terrain cut and the Leave existing ground above terrain checkbox options are checked by default.
 They facilitate creating a more accurate representation of the stamped terrain geometry by daylighting the stamping operation into the source terrain geometry.